jonnitto/Jonnitto.PrettyEmbedAudio/README.md

 | `Jonnitto.PrettyEmbedHelper:Mixin.IncludeAssets`   | Include the frontend resources                                        |    ✓    |
 | `Jonnitto.PrettyEmbedHelper:Mixin.Loop`            | Loop the audio, defaults to `false`                                   |         |

-If you want to give the editor even more control, you can also add your own properties like `color`, for example.
-For a full list look at the `defaults` section in the [Settings.Jonnitto.yaml](Configuration/Settings.Jonnitto.yaml#6) file.

 ### Fusion

-If you want to use the player as a pure component, you can use the [`Jonnitto.PrettyEmbedAudio:Component.Audio`](Resources/Private/Fusion/Component/Audio.fusion) fusion prototype.
+If you want to use the player as a pure component, you can use the [`Jonnitto.PrettyEmbedAudio:Component.Audio`](Resources/Private/Fusion/Component/Audio.fusion) Fusion prototype.

 If you want to read the node properties and let the package handle all for you, you should use the [`Jonnitto.PrettyEmbedAudio:Content.Audio`](Resources/Private/Fusion/Content/Audio.fusion) prototype.
 For easier including in your own node types, you can disable the content element wrapping with `contentElement = false`.
 This is useful if you want to create for example a text with audio node type.